-2.9.1.9 - Timer Stop Input (Mode 9) [U3 Datasheet]
+2.9.1.9 - Timer Stop Input (Mode 9) [U6 Datasheet]

-This mode should only be assigned to Timer1.
+This mode should only be assigned to Timer1 or Timer3.
 On every rising edge seen by the external pin, this mode increments a 16-bit register.
-When that register matches the specified timer value (stop count value), Timer0 is stopped.
+When that register matches the specified timer value (stop count value), the adjacent even timer (Timer0 or Timer2) is stopped.
 The range for the stop count value is 1-65535.
-Generally, the signal applied to Timer1 is from Timer0, which is configured in some output timer mode.
+Generally, the signal applied to TimerOdd is from TimerEven, which is configured in some output timer mode.
 One place where this might be useful is for stepper motors, allowing control over a certain number of steps.